Sakura Bloom (SKB) Price Reaches $0.0002

-Sakura Bloom (CURRENCY:SKB) traded down 6.6% against the dollar during the 1-day period ending at 9:00 AM E.T. on May 17th.
-During the last seven days, Sakura Bloom has traded down 28.2% against the dollar.
-Sakura Bloom has a market cap of $535,370.25 and approximately $63,757.00 worth of Sakura Bloom was traded on exchanges in the last day.
-One Sakura Bloom coin can currently be bought for about $0.0002 or 0.00000000 BTC on popular exchanges.
+Sakura Bloom (CURRENCY:SKB) traded 8.7% lower against the US dollar during the 24 hour period ending at 23:00 PM ET on May 18th.
+One Sakura Bloom coin can currently be purchased for $0.0002 or 0.00000000 BTC on popular cryptocurrency exchanges.
+In the last seven days, Sakura Bloom has traded down 27% against the US dollar.
+Sakura Bloom has a total market capitalization of $401,983.97 and approximately $112,081.00 worth of Sakura Bloom was traded on exchanges in the last 24 hours.

 - USDCoin (USC) traded 0% lower against the dollar and now trades at $20.84 or 0.00224538 BTC.